AMS-QF/TAQ-Data/README.md

 # TAQ-Data
-Included are the client side-scripts for access to the TAQ-Clickhouse Database remotely with Python.
+Included are the client side scripts for access to the TAQ-Clickhouse Database remotely with Python.

 Instructions for access through the SQL UI DBeaver are  included in Accessing the TAQ-Clickhouse Database PDF

 ### Local Setup
-- Pull the repo 'TAQ-Query-Scripts-Public' from Github
+- Pull the repo 'TAQ-Query-Scripts-Public' from GitHub
 - Setup the conda environment using the environment.yml file
 - Create a directory called `data` in the root directory of the repo
-- Create subdirectories called `raw_data` and `features` in the data directory of the repo
-- Create an .env file in the root directory of the repo with the following variables:
+- Create a .env file in the root directory of the repo with the following variables:

 ```
     host="ppolak5.ams.stonybrook.edu."